mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 ![matlab_tool_mpm](https://github.com/user-attachments/assets/96fb6932-14a7-47ce-8f7f-180c7c385209)

+> :information_source: **Notes:**
-> :information_source: **Note:** Before using MATLAB Package Manager, verify that the required software is installed on your UNIX agent.
-For details, see [Required Sofware](#required-software).
+> - Before using MATLAB Package Manager, verify that the required software is installed on your UNIX agent.
+For details, see [Required Software](#required-software).
+> - To use the products installed using MATLAB Package Manager, you must first license those products.
+For more information, see [License Installed Products](#license-installed-products).

 #### Specify Release
 When using MATLAB Package Manager, you can specify `R2021a` or a later release in the **Release** box of the tool configuration interface:
 - To install the latest release of MATLAB, specify `latest`.
 When you run a build using a tool configured with this value, the plugin automatically uses the latest release of MATLAB at the time of the build.
 If the latest release is newer than the most recent release on the build agent, then the plugin installs the latest release without uninstalling the existing release.